 - Season the pork with salt and pepper.
 Heat the oil in a large, deep based frying pan and brown the pork on all sides, turning carefully with tongs.
 I recommend wearing an apron for this bit, as the fat will tend to spit

 - Transfer the meat to the slow cooker, and add the onion, green pepper and dry spices to the pan.
-Fry for a couple of minutes and then add the vinegar and simmer until reduced by about half (don’t inhale, that stuff’s not as nice to breath as it is to eat).
+Fry for a couple of minutes and then add the vinegar and simmer until reduced by about half (don’t inhale, that stuff’s not as nice to breathe as it is to eat).
 Stir in the water and bring to the boil before pouring over the meat.

 - Add the tomatoes, honey and chillies into the slow cooker and give everything a stir before setting the slow cooker to low.
 Cook for 8-10 hours.

 - Lift the meat out of the slow cooker.
 Remove any fat and any bones and shred with a fork.
-If you want to thicken the sauce I recommend removing it and returning it to the frying pan and adding tablespoon of cornflour dissolved in two tablespoons of water.
+If you want to thicken the sauce I recommend removing it and returning it to the frying pan and adding a tablespoon of cornflour dissolved in two tablespoons of water.
 If you stir and cook it’ll thicken.
 You don’t need to do this, but it’s a nice sauce to serve the pork in if you want to.

 - Serve however you like, but my favourite is in tortilla wraps with anything remotely Tex-Mex-y I can find in my kitchen.

-I like to serve mine in wraps with rice, re-fried beans and all your standard Tex Mex style accompaniments.
+I like to serve mine in wraps with rice, refried beans and all your standard Tex-Mex style accompaniments.
 It’s also great in big fluffy rolls with a good dollop of coleslaw.
 If you must, I suppose you could put it on pizza or create some kind of sundae but I won’t be held responsible for the results.

 The leftovers are great and even better the next day, as so often is the case with spicy, tomato-y stuff given a chance to infuse.
 It’ll also freeze fine.